ray-x/go.nvim/README.md

   goimport='gopls', -- goimport command, can be gopls[default] or goimport
-  fillstruct = 'gopls', -- can be nil (use fillstruct, slower) and gopls gofmt = 'gofumpt', --gofmt cmd, max_line_len = 120, -- max line length in goline format tag_transform = false, -- can be transform option("snakecase", "camelcase", etc) check gomodifytags for details and more options gotests_template = "", -- sets gotests -template parameter (check gotests for details) gotests_template_dir = "", -- sets gotests -template_dir parameter (check gotests for details)
+  fillstruct = 'gopls', -- can be nil (use fillstruct, slower) and gopls gofmt = 'gofumpt', --gofmt cmd, max_line_len = 128, -- max line length in golines format, Target maximum line length for golines tag_transform = false, -- can be transform option("snakecase", "camelcase", etc) check gomodifytags for details and more options gotests_template = "", -- sets gotests -template parameter (check gotests for details) gotests_template_dir = "", -- sets gotests -template_dir parameter (check gotests for details)